d3/d3-dispatch/README.md

 # d3-dispatch

-Dispatching is a convenient mechanism for separating concerns with loosely-coupled code: register named callbacks and then call them with arbitrary arguments.
+Dispatching is a convenient mechanism for separating concerns with loosely-coupled code: create registry of custom event names, then attach callbacks to them, and then invoke the callbacks by an event name with arbitrary arguments.
 A variety of D3 components, such as [d3-drag](https://github.com/d3/d3-drag), use this mechanism to emit events to listeners.
 Think of this like Node’s [EventEmitter](https://nodejs.org/api/events.html), except every listener has a well-defined name so it’s easy to remove or replace them.

-For example, to create a dispatch for *start* and *end* events:
+For example, to define *start* and *end* events:

 ```js
 const dispatch = d3.dispatch("start", "end");